lowRISC/opentitan/hw/ip/usbdev/doc/registers.md

 SETUP packet being received or a link reset being detected.

 The bit remains set until cleared by being written with a 1.

+### configin . sending
+This bit indicates that the buffer is in the process of being collected by the host.
+It becomes set upon the first attempt by the host to collect a buffer from this endpoint when the rdy bit was set.

+It is cleared when the packet has been collected successfully or the pending transaction has been canceled by the hardware through detection of a link reset or receipt of a SETUP packet.

 ### configin . size
 The number of bytes to send from the buffer.